parth-s-harness/Gitops-Samples/Notifications-PR-Pipeline/README.md

 Learn more about [Notifications](https://developer.harness.io/docs/platform/notifications/notification-settings) in Harness.

-You can also view the complete pipeline YAML for fetching app details and syncing the GitOps application [here](/Sample-4/pipeline.yaml).
+You can also view the complete pipeline YAML for above sample [here](/Notifications-PR-Pipeline/pipeline.yaml).

 You have successfully set up a notification rule to receive alerts when your GitOps PR pipeline completes! 🚀